-This project reuses local sediment removed through Valley Water’s Stream Maintenance Program, capital projects and other local sources to create and restore tidal marsh habitat.
+This project reuses local sediment removed through Valley Water’s Stream Maintenance Program, capital projects and other local sources to create and restore tidal marsh, riparian or wetland habitats.
 Sediment may be reused to support the South Bay Salt Pond Restoration project or other environmental enhancement and restoration projects.
 Valley Water removes sediment from streams to maintain their capacity to carry floodwaters.
-To secure environmentally appropriate reuse sites, this project continues the existing partnership with the U.S. Fish and Wildlife Service (FWS) and explores partnerships with others.
+To secure environmentally appropriate reuse sites, partnership agreements may be required.
 This project also funds site improvements necessary to facilitate sediment delivery to the reuse sites.

 No current documents.